loambuild/loam/README.md

     // Contract must implement all Riffs and is the proxy for the contract calls.
     // This is because the Riffs have default implementations which call the associated type }
 ```

-Since the two traits have default methods we only need to specify what the associated type is for `CoreRiff`.
-The reason this is not the default is so that it's possible to use a different implementation of `IsCoreRiff`.
+By specifying the associated type for `CoreRiff`, you enable the default methods to be used.
+However, you can also provide a different implementation of `IsCoreRiff` if needed.

-Notice that the generated code calls `Contract::redeploy`, etc.  This ensures that the `Contract` type is redeployable, but also allows for extension since `Contract` could overwrite the default methods.
+Notice that the generated code calls `Contract::redeploy` and other methods.
+This ensures that the `Contract` type is redeployable, while also allowing for extensions, as `Contract` can overwrite the default methods.